Pattern Cutting and Basic Sewing

-The 9-month course focuses on using professional womenswear fashion block patterns in your size.
+The 9-month course focuses on using professional womenswear fashion block patterns.
 Starting with bodice dart manipulations, sleeves, collars and skirts.
 The course is perfect for beginners to learn the basic principles of pattern cutting and sewing at your own pace.

 £35pm £30 pm

 Learn how to adapt the basic block patterns so that you can gain the skills and knowledge to become a successful pattern maker.

 New training modules are released every month and contain video lessons with step by step instructions and resources.